whitneyburton/portfolios/students/lori_culberson/20150814-lori_culberson-m4.markdown

 I'm incredibly proud of myself for surviving Turing.

+Lori!
+You also started the tradition of leading a class for incomers, and that was huge, that helped me a lot coming in.
+You are such a strong person, being in the same cohort as you for the last couple modules has been inspirational. :tiger2:

+Portfolio looks great!
+I've had a great time working with you and your energy and dedication is always motivational.

 ### Playing a Part
 * Created a pre-Module 1 class for new students entering Turing.
 The class was designed to get new students  familiar with the terminal, basic Ruby syntax, playing in pry, and other topics I struggled to understand when I was in module 1.
 Since that first class in February, a student has offered to teach it to the newest cohort.
 * Friday, July 10th, Twitter stalked a JavaScript developer a convinced him to become an official Turing mentor.